poolik/callback-websocket/README.md

 callback-websocket
 ==================

-A simple library to create request-response websockets.
+A simple library to create request-response queries over java Websockets API
 # Why?

 Time is ripe for using websockets in the wild.
 At least two latest versions of most common web browsers support them - http://caniuse.com/websockets.